-To implement energy renovations that go beyond label-A while the initial (low) living costs are retained and building performance standards are guaranteed requires significant levels of knowledge.
+To implement energy-saving renovations that go beyond label-A while the initial (low) housing costs are retained and building performance standards are guaranteed requires significant levels of knowledge.

-This guide is intended for established knowledge organisations in the construction and renovation industry and provides a perspective on knowledge development and transfer for these renovations.
+This guide is intended for established knowledge organizations in the construction and renovation industry and provides a perspective on knowledge development and transfer for these renovations.
 It complements existing programmes with suggestions for the structure and content of training programmes for the various stakeholders and professionals involved.

-Executive summary (Dutch): Samenvatting
+Samenvatting (Executive summary in Dutch)